On this page

 If you get a GIP at the rate of 50 per cent or more, you may be eligible for armed forces independence payment (AFIP), an award for serving or former service personnel who have been seriously injured as a result of service.
 This is paid at the same rate as the enhanced rate of both components of personal independence payment.
 AFIP is intended to help with the extra costs resulting from disability.
 It is administered by Veterans UK but paid by the DWP.

-Impact of payments on benefits and tax credits
+Impact of payments on benefits

 The difference in the way that armed forces pensions and payments are treated for universal credit (UC) and the benefits it replaced ('legacy benefits') can mean that veterans and their families are much worse off on those legacy benefits or pension credit.
 Getting a benefit check can ensure you are getting the right amounts.
 This is particularly important if you are nearing state pension age.

-Universal Credit
+Universal credit

 Capital

 The lump sum gratuity paid with war disablement pension, and the lump sums paid with AFCS should be treated as personal injury payments.
 They are ignored when working out your benefit, for a period of 12 months.
 If paid into a trust, they can be disregarded indefinitely.
-Lump sums taken out of the trust may be treated as capital and are no longer ignored.19
+Lump sums taken out of the trust may be treated as capital and are no longer ignored.18

 Income